 Describe the course of study you plan to undertake with the help of an SLA Grant.
 Why have you chosen this particular language program?
 Please name your Faculty Advisor and describe what you two discussed.

 - An Itemized Budget including travel, accommodations, health insurance, and language tuition costs.
-All undergraduate students must purchase HTH Worldwide Insurance (https://www.hthstudents.com/).
-The insurance will cost approximately $9 a week.
-HTH is also available to but not required for graduate students.
+All undergraduate students must purchase GeoBlue Insurance (https://www.geobluestudents.com/).
+The insurance will cost approximately $12 a week.
+GeoBlue is also available to graduate students.

 You will need to include materials that justify your budget (i.e. screen shots or printouts of a potential flight itinerary, information on tuition and room costs, train tickets, etc.).
 These should be saved as one file with the file name: [Language].[Last Name].Budget.